DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/0-company-policies/OHS-Laptop-Ergonomics.md

 After a day of following posture reminders, I felt less fatigue and more focused during work.

-#### 4️⃣ Document at least one workspace change or habit adjustment you made.
+#### 4️⃣ Document at least one workspace change or habit adjustment you made

 I added a routine of taking a break to stretch or push-up during the from time to time.